-Transportation to the UB Summer Program will be provided for Pendleton, Pocahontas, and some students who live along the bus route, as noted on the monthly calendar.
+Transportation to the UB Summer Academy will be provided for Pendleton, Pocahontas, and some students who live along the bus route, as noted on the monthly calendar.
 Bus schedules are distributed to students and posted on the Program's website.
 Schedules should be reviewed weekly.
-A process for identifying transportation needs will be collected ongoingly.
+A process for identifying transportation needs will be collected on an ongoing basis.